 What is Cocoa?

 Cocoa is the delicious result of fermented and roasted cacao beans, which are basically the seeds of the cacao tree.
 These seeds are native to the Americans, and were even once used as currency (that’s my kind of society).
 Nowadays, 70% of the cacao in the world is grown in West Africa and is then shipped off to be made into chocolate.
-The video below really highlights how different cacao seeds are from the finished product and just how much work goes into each bar of chocolate.

 How is chocolate made?